gdbroman/broman.blog/posts/catconsc.md

 Health, vitality, and the furtherance of life: this is what we're after.
 There are technologies (in the broader sense of the word) that can promote this—thus catalyzing consciousness, e.g:

 - Blockchain & cryptocurrencies can aid the decentralization of power and thinking.
-  - DAO-cities & communities for natural living (sunlight, fasting, lifting, running, cold exposure, and the like).
+  - DAO-cities & communities focusing on natural living (sunlight, fasting, movement, cold exposure, and the like).
 - VR games & media for induced awakening experiences.
 Consciousness tech is basically as old as we are (rituals, mind-altering substances, etc.) but there is likely plenty of unexplored territory using modern hardware and software.
 - Meetups & gatherings of enlightened individuals (good things happen when conscious people get together—if not only to help others on the path).
 - Psychedelics R&D, including funding and legislation.